-The mr10.5.6 maintenance release uses the new upgrade approach commonly known as 'A/B Upgrade'
+The maintenance release mrg.5 and newer uses the new upgrade approach commonly known as 'A/B Upgrade'

 ngcp-upgrade requires a special partitioning schema of disk subsystem.
 The server has 3 separate partitions:

 ngcp-data - it stores data files, like databases files, logs, etc.